JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 By Jack Szwergold

-I don’t remember the exact year this all happened, but I do know it was 1978 or 1979 and I was in Greenwich Village with my sister, her husband and her husband’s brother on another one of their horseshit adventures.
+I don’t remember the exact year this all happened, but I do know it was 1978 or 1979 and I was in Greenwich Village with my sister, her husband and her husband’s brother on another one of their horse-shit adventures.

-I often got dragged around on horse-shit trips like this because my parents were old, and my siblings were younger and thought I would like being dragged along on their afternoon dates.
+I often got dragged around on these horse-shit trips like this because my parents were old, and my siblings were younger and thought I—based purely on age difference—would like being dragged along on these afternoon dates.
 Never mind the fact that I liked playing out on the street in front of my building instead of hanging around with people in their 30s, they always seemed to figure out a way to drag me along.
-As if dragging me out of the home and neighborhood I loved was a “good deed” or some shit like that.
+As if dragging me out of the home and neighborhood I loved was a “good deed” or some self-congratulatory shit like that.

 Anyway, my first memory of the trip was going to some sandal shop on West 4th Street near Jones Street.
 Apparently my sister’s husband wanted to get some leather sandals and my presence sitting around and doing nothing was required.